Tourniquets 101

 Despite the varying opinions on tourniquets, they have developed a tight grip on society.
 The first tourniquet dates back to the 6th century B.C. when Hindu physicians utilized them to prevent the spread of snake venom in Greek soldiers (6).
 While civilians may have heard of this technique used in literature or other forms of media, tourniquet usage for slowing the spread of venom is not recommended.
 It has been disproven by research (7).
 The Romans introduced tourniquet usage for bleeding management; however, one of their top surgeons, Galen, criticized the tourniquet, believing it pushed more blood out of the wound (6).

-You may never encounter a tourniquet if your specialty is trauma, emergency, operating room (OR), or transport nursing.
-Unless you deal with it frequently, you can apply one comfortably when the time comes.
-Because there is a need to apply tourniquets quickly and accurately, there is ample room for user error and severe complications resulting from mistakes.
+If your specialty is trauma, emergency, operating room (OR), or transport nursing, you may never encounter a tourniquet.
+However, unless you deal with it frequently, you can comfortably apply one when the time comes.
+Because tourniquets must be applied quickly and accurately, there is ample room for user error and severe complications resulting from mistakes.
 This course has been designed to educate learners regarding tourniquet application and management.

 What is a Tourniquet?